wp-plugins/profit-button/trunk/readme.txt

 In this case, open your application, scroll down to "Button settings" box, open "Fine tuning tab" and search for "Hide in frame" parameter.
 Change its value to "false" and click Save.

+= How to show button only on some nessesary pages? =

+You need to set "Button state" to off and add shortcode [floating_button] at nessesary pages, where you'd like to see button.

 == Screenshots ==

 1. Gif example